Yale School of Public Health

 Elisaveta Petkova, DrPH ‘14

-Dr. Petkova has recently joined the research team of the National Center for Disaster Preparedness (NCDP) at the Earth Institute.
-She is currently working on projects related to environmental health policy, public health preparedness and response to natural disasters, radiological safety and the human health impacts of climate change.
+Dr. Petkova joined the research team of the National Center for Disaster Preparedness (NCDP) at the Earth Institute.
+She worked on projects related to environmental health policy, public health preparedness and response to natural disasters, radiological safety and the human health impacts of climate change.
 Prior to joining NCDP, she spent four years at the Columbia Climate and Health Program with Dr. Patrick Kinney where she carried out multidisciplinary research on the population health impacts of air pollution and temperature extremes.
 Dr. Petkova has also served as a consultant on a variety of initiatives related to environmental health risk assessment, communication and management.

 Ashlinn quinn, PhD'16